The Metallurgy and Materials Society of CIM

 ARTICLE III – RELATIONSHIP TO CIM

-- The Society shall be governed by its By-Laws and by the Constitution and By-Laws of the Canadian Institute of Mining, Metallurgy and Petroleum in conformity with the laws of Canada.
+- The Society shall be governed by its By-Laws and those of the Canadian Institute of Mining, Metallurgy and Petroleum in conformity with the laws of Canada.

-- The Society shall be represented on the Council of the Institute by the President and the Immediate Past President.
+- The Society shall be represented on the Council of the Institute by an individual appointed by the Executive Board of MetSoc.

 - The Society’s headquarters shall be those of the Institute.